 Sigma Tau Delta offers funding for current undergraduate and graduate student members accepting non- or low-paying internships.
 The Internship Stipend is a competitive program providing a limited number of stipends of up to $1,500 each.

 The internship must involve working for an “organization” while being directed by a supervisor/mentor within that organization, and the intern’s duties must be consistent with the applicant’s level of education, area of study, and career goals.
 Financial need will be taken into consideration in addition to internship length.
 Applicants are responsible for obtaining and providing verification of the internship.
+Check out BestColleges’ Ultimate Guide to Internships for advice in finding and applying for internships.
 Please review the application guidelines for additional information.

 The internship stipend does not apply to activities that are part of a student’s degree requirements, such as student teaching, and cannot be used to supplement a graduate assistantship.

-Applications will be accepted Monday, October 11 through Monday, November 8, 2021, 11:59 p.m.
-Central Standard Time (CDT).
-Notifications will be made by December 6.
-Questions regarding the online submission process should be addressed to firstname.lastname@example.org.
+Applications will be accepted through Monday, May 16, 2022, 11:59 p.m.
+Central Daylight Time (CDT).
+Notifications will be made by June 3.
+Questions regarding the online submission process should be addressed to [email protected].

 Past Internship Stipend Recipients